onurtuncer/Combustion_HW0/README.md

 ## 5.1 Run VS Code

 At the miniforge command prompt change directory to where you have downloaded (or cloned) "Combustion_HW0" repository.
-Make sure your development environment is active if not then activate it as instructed before.Type the following command so that VSCode starts with inheriting the correct environment variables for yor setup.
+Make sure your development environment is active, if not then activate it as instructed before.Type the following command so that VSCode starts with inheriting the correct environment variables for yor setup.

 ```bash